 Financial Services & Banking: Work comprises both financial regulation and investment / retail banking litigation.
 Members frequently act for regulators and have in-depth knowledge of a variety of financial products, collective investment schemes, SIPPSs, perimeter policing, enforcement and FSMA.
 They regularly receive instructions involving ISDA, the GRMA, the GMSLA, cyber fraud, FOREX trading, LIBOR manipulation, IRHP / swaps mis-selling, PPI and various other complex instruments.

-Insurance: Chambers’ highly recommended insurance and reinsurance group are instructed on numerous significant events affecting the London insurance market.
-Members act on behalf of UK and international insurance / reinsurance companies, Lloyd’s syndicates and brokers.
+Insurance: Chambers’ highly recommended insurance and reinsurance group are instructed on numerous significant events affecting the global insurance markets.
+Members act on behalf of UK and international insurance / reinsurance companies, Lloyd’s syndicates, brokers and insureds.
 Barristers appear in domestic and international arbitrations (including Bermuda Form), and all tiers of domestic courts.

-Shipping: 4 Pump Court has an outstanding reputation for marine related disputes, including wet and dry shipping and shipbuilding.
+Shipping: 4 Pump Court has an outstanding reputation for marine related disputes, including wet and dry shipping, shipbuilding and marine insurance.
 Members are instructed by international law firms and P&I clubs on behalf of ship owners, charterers, shipyards, drilling contractors, cargo interests and banks.
-Barristers have expertise in charterparty and bill of lading disputes, ship sale and purchase, ship mortgages, liens, admiralty matters including collision, towage and pilotage, and also commercial shipbuilding, super / mega yacht disputes, including brokers commission claims and disputes concerning refund guarantees.
+Barristers have expertise in charterparty and bill of lading disputes, ship sale and purchase, ship mortgages, liens, admiralty matters including collision, towage and pilotage.
+Barristers also specialise in commercial shipbuilding and super / mega yacht disputes, including brokers commission claims and disputes concerning refund guarantees.

 Technology & Telecoms: 4 Pump Court is recognised both domestically and internationally as the leading set for technology disputes.
 Barristers are uniquely positioned to deal with commercial, technical and intellectual property disputes now challenging the world’s top lawyers and businesses in a complex and rapidly-changing technological environment.
 The set has been involved in the majority of leading cases, where work on data and cyber security disputes ensures they retain their presence at the forefront of this constantly developing commercial area.